What Should I Do With My GradeMyWebsite Results?

 Now that you’re looking at your results with a level head, try to find the areas of your website that need your attention the most.
 These will be the elements scored the lowest, with a fair or poor diagnosis.

 If your website is relatively new, you may find that many areas are scored this way.
 To better narrow down your choices, read the suggestions and comments in detail.
-For example, if your meta description comments are mostly positive, but your title tag comments are mostly critical, this is how you can break the tie and shift your focus to title tags first.
+For example, if your meta description comments are mostly positive, but your title tag comments are most critical, this is how you can break the tie and shift your focus to title tags first.

 Learn why your scores are low, and how you can improve them.